metal-stack/docs/docs/src/overview/architecture.md

     A zone can consist of several **partitions**.
 Usually, a partition spans a rack or a group of racks.

 We strongly advise to group your hardware into racks that are specifically assembled for running metal-stack.
-When using modular rack design, extending the amount of compute resources of a partition can easily be done by adding more racks to your partition.
+When using modular rack design, the amount of compute resources of a partition can easily be extended by adding more racks to your partition.

 !!! info